punitpalial/eli5/README.md

 </p>

 <p align="center">
-  <a href="https://chromewebstore.google.com/detail/eli5-anything-explained-l/ekkhjjndjachhkekbooiflioaajjccna" > Add Extension to your browser
+  <a href="https://chromewebstore.google.com/detail/eli5-anything-explained-l/ekkhjjndjachhkekbooiflioaajjccna" > Click here to add Extension to your browser
   </a>
 </p>